AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 ### Disclaimer

 This project is *not* affiliated with Google or Google Cloud.
 Breaking upstream changes *can* occur without prior notice.
 This project is leveraging the undocumented [Google Translate](https://translate.google.com) speech functionality and is *unrelated* to [Google Cloud Text-to-Speech](https://cloud.google.com/text-to-speech/).

+### Other recommended libraries

+[ffmpeg](https://ffmpeg.org/download.html) - For converting between audio and video files, extracting audio from video files, and generating thumbnails.
+[avconv](https://ffmpeg.org/download.html) - Now part of ffmpeg.
+For converting between audio and video files, extracting audio from video files, and generating thumbnails.
+Refer to the How-To-Use documentation.